interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/accounts-and-transfers.md

 ### Interledger

-Sender and receiver do not have wallet addresss at the same Rafiki instance.
+Sender and receiver do not have wallet addresses at the same Rafiki instance.

 #### Sending Connector